grogorick/instant-markdown/README.md

 - \`Escaped \*formatting \#characters

 ### Customization
-Pre-defined light and dark modes that are automatically applied based on system/browser mode.
+- Pre-defined light and dark modes, automatically applied based on your system/browser mode.
-Access to various style variables (via *Esc* key) to readily adjust the rendering style.
+- Access to various style variables (via *Esc* key) to adjust the rendering style.

 ### File access
 - Ctrl+O or drag 'n drop to open a file